pdgetrf/ArktosEdge/design/530_design.md

 From Centaurus's perspective, all edge nodes and clusters are connected in a cascading (or layered, hierarchical) structure with the help of the following components.

 ### Robust Edge Clusters
-Derived from KubeEdge's Cloud Core and Cloud Edge concept, an "Edge Agent" is installed on each edge node.
-This edge agent is responsible for managing communication with the upper level control plane and caching information in a local database (e.g. SQLite).
+Derived from KubeEdge's Cloud Core and Cloud Edge concepts, an "Edge Agent" is installed on each edge node.
+This edge agent is responsible for managing communication with the upper level control plane, caching information in a local database (e.g. SQLite), and distributing message to lower level entites on the same node.
+In addition to the Edged found in KubeEdge, a new controller called EdgeClusterd is introduced.
+While Edged relays and manages workloads on the edge node.
+The edge agent is what's providing robustness to edge workloads against network disconnect.
+The connection between Edge Hub and Cloud Hub is stillimplemented using WebSocket.
+Watch is not used because network fluctuation could cause frequent List operations which could consume large network capacity.
+Optionally, edge cluster could watch upper clusters if network is reliable between them.

 ### Flexible Edge Cluster Structure